alorence/django-modern-rpc/docs/source/quickstart.rst

    from rpc_app.rpc_methods import add

 .. note::
    There in another ways to register your RPC methods.
-For more information, please read :doc:`methods_registration`.
+For more information, please read :doc:`basic_usage/methods_registration`.